chriscant/mkdistmaps/README.md

 # To do

+* process Irish tetrad letter
 * Possibly: write sub-tool to create small geojson files with contours.
-* Support tetrad format grid references
 * Possibly: cope with having Irish and GB grid references displayed on the same map
 * Possibly: cope with map inserts for out-of-main-area locations
 * Improve tests, eg split into smaller units